Subdivided flat: Wealth disparity

 The second factor leading to the increased practice of subdividing flats is the widening wealth gap.
 Hong Kong's Gini Coefficient, (measure of income inequality), increased to 0.539.
 In the Subdivided Units Study Report 2009 produced by the Society of Communication Organisation, the median monthly income of residents living in subdivided units was $3200 HKD, below the city's median monthly income population.

 Soaring rental prices compound the problem.
 The data in the "Private Domestic - Average Rents by Class" report provided by the Rating and Valuation Department found that from 2008 to 2011, rents increased by 15.1%, making it challenging for lower-income residents to afford.

 Socioeconomic problems

 Physical health

 Subdivided flats were described as being "human-flesh steamers".
-The temperature inside is far hotter than it outdoors, because of poor ventilation.
+The temperature inside is far hotter than it is outdoors, because of poor ventilation.
 Data from Society for Community Organisation found that the temperature in one flat in Sham Shui Po had reached 38.5 degrees Celsius, six degrees above the roadside figure.
 Residents are often unable to afford the electricity to air condition, they struggle to survive in unventilated and windowless rooms.
 Improperly installed plumbing can lead to water seepage and unhygienic conditions.